Makar Sankranti: Uttarakhand

 Makar Sankranti is a popular festival in Uttarakhand.
 It known by various names in the different parts of the state such as Uttarayani, Khichri Sangrand, Pusyodia, Ghughutia, Ghughuti Tyar, Kale Kauva, Makrain, Makraini, Gholda, Gwalda and Chunyatyar.

 Bagnath Temple in Bageshwar during the Uttarayani Fair, 2018.

-In the Kumaon region of Uttarakhand, Makar Sankranti (also called as Ghughuti (घुघुति) or Ghughuti Tyar or Ghughutia or Kale Kauva or Uttarayani) is celebrated with great gusto.
-The famous Uttarayani Fair is held in Bageshwar town each year in the month of January on the occasion of Makar Sankrati.
+The Uttarayani Fair is held in Bageshwar town each year in the month of January on the occasion of Makar Sankrati.
 According to the Almora Gazetteer, even in the early twentieth century, the annual Uttarayani mela at Bageshwar was visited by approximately 15,000 people and was the largest fair of Kumaon division.
-The religious ritual of the Uttarayani mela consists of bathing before daybreak at the confluence of Saryu and Gomati followed by an offering of water to Lord Shiva inside the Bagnath Temple.
-Those who are more religiously disposed, continue this practice for three days in succession, which is known as "Trimaghi".
-On this day, people also give 'khichdi' (a dish made by mixing pulses and rice) in charity, take ceremonial dips in holy rivers, participate in Uttarayani fairs and offer deep fried sweetmeats consisting of flour and jaggery to crows and other birds as a way to pay homage to the departed souls of their ancestors.
+The religious ritual of the Uttarayani mela consists of bathing before daybreak at the confluence of the rivers Saryu and Gomti followed by an offering of water to Lord Shiva inside the Bagnath Temple.
+Some devotees continue this practice for three days in succession, which is known as "Trimaghi".
+On this day, people also give 'khichdi' (a dish made by mixing pulses and rice) in charity, take ceremonial dips in holy rivers, participate in Uttarayani fairs, and offer deep fried sweetmeats consisting of flour and jaggery to crows and other birds as a way to pay homage to the departed souls of their ancestors.